ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-data-stage.md

 ### Use the `usb2::device::Descriptor` abstraction

 Although you can create the device descriptor by hand as an array filled with magic values we *strongly* recommend you use the `usb2::device::Descriptor` abstraction.
-The crate is already in the dependency list of the project; you can open its API documentation with the following command: `cargo doc -p usb2 --open`.
+The crate is already in the dependency list of the project; browse to the `usb2` crate in the `cargo doc` output [you opened earlier](./nrf52-usb-api-documentation.md).

 ### The length of the device descriptor